qupaya/sketch/libs/sketch/src/lib/components/dialog/dialog-documentation.md

 - It is recommended to add a background, because by default the container is transparent and the backdrop will shine through.
 You can adjust it by changing the `--sk-dialog-background` custom property.
 You can do gradients, solid colors, images etc.
 - The edges are not rounded by default.
 If you want to have a border-radius, change the `--sk-dialog-border-radius` custom property.
 - By default, the overflow of the container is `auto`, if you'd like to change this behavior, adjust the `--sk-dialog-overflow` custom property.
 - If you want to have a shadow around the container, set `[contentShadow]` to true and adjust `--sk-dialog-content-shadow` if you'd like to change the default shadow.
-Just keep in mind that should not be larger than the shadow should not be larger than the `--sk-dialog-inner-content-margin` since it would be cut.
+Just keep in mind that should not be larger than the shadow should not be larger than the `--sk-dialog-container-margin` since it would be cut.

 #### Container Spacing

 - To have a proper spacing to the sides, overwrite `--sk-dialog-margin` and set the margin as wanted.
 By default, this is `0`.
-- To archive a good spacing from your content to the container edges, adjust `--sk-dialog-inner-content-padding`, otherwise it will stick to the sides.
+- To archive a good spacing from your content to the container edges, adjust `--sk-dialog-container-padding`, otherwise it will stick to the sides.
 - When the [Close Button](#close-button) is outside the content, you can define the margin of the Container to the Close Button.
 In this way, you can move it further away if wanted.
-Just overwrite the `--sk-dialog-inner-content-margin`.
+Just overwrite the `--sk-dialog-container-margin`.
 It has a default of `20px`.
 If `innerCloseButton` is `true`, this is getting ignored.
 It is recommended to have at least the same inner content margin as the size of the close button icon.
 - When the [Close Button](#close-button) is inside the content, use `--sk-dialog-inner-close-button-space` to define the spacing from your content wrapper.
 It will move the button proportionally. `innerCloseButton` must be `true`, otherwise it is getting ignored.

 > In terms of styling, the Close Button is part of the Container.
 So changing the custom property `--sk-dialog-margin` will not affect the position of the Close Button.
 >
-> To move it further away, adjust the `--sk-dialog-inner-content-margin` custom property.
+> To move it further away, adjust the `--sk-dialog-container-margin` custom property.

 ### Positioning